birthed-by-the-necrophage/bbtnp-hugo-source/content/post/s02e09--epilogue.md

 * New bubble car
 * A galley and its crew
 * Bubble car fuel
-* Maybe some other stuff to be retroactively determined becasue we didn't get around to talking about it
+* Maybe some other stuff, TBD becasue we didn't get around to talking about it

 ## Goals Achieved